goldenforever/goldenforever.github.io/Markdown/report.md

 - My project keeps the Markdown file externally
     - HTML elements rendered when the file was included within the HTML file, causing any code blocks including any HTML tags to cause huge side-effects.
 This is the primary reason for keeping it externally
-- StrapdownJS makes *no effort to extend Markdown*
+- StrapdownJS makes //no effort to extend Markdown//
 - StrapdownJS keeps the Markdown enclosed in &lt;xmp&gt; tags
     - This is supported for now, but it is marked as obsolete in HTML5
 - StrapdownJS uses Google Code Prettify